Alkaline earth metal: Nuclear stability

+Compared to their neighbors in the periodic table, alkaline earth metals tend to have a larger number of stable isotopes as they all possess an even number of protons, owing to their status as group 2 elements.
+Their isotopes are generally more stable due to nucleon pairing.
+This stability is further enhanced if the isotope also has an even number of neutrons, as both kinds of nucleons can then participate in pairing and contribute to nuclei stability.

 History

 Etymology

 The alkaline earth metals are named after their oxides, the alkaline earths, whose old-fashioned names were beryllia, magnesia, lime, strontia, and baria.
 These oxides are basic (alkaline) when combined with water.
 "Earth" was a term applied by early chemists to nonmetallic substances that are insoluble in water and resistant to heating—properties shared by these oxides.
 The realization that these earths were not elements but compounds is attributed to the chemist Antoine Lavoisier.
 In his Traité Élémentaire de Chimie (Elements of Chemistry) of 1789 he called them salt-forming earth elements.
 Later, he suggested that the alkaline earths might be metal oxides, but admitted that this was mere conjecture.
 In 1808, acting on Lavoisier's idea, Humphry Davy became the first to obtain samples of the metals by electrolysis of their molten earths, thus supporting Lavoisier's hypothesis and causing the group to be named the alkaline earth metals.